Conservation Laws and the Non-Classicality of Gravity: General Quantum-classical Dynamics

+This operational definition of an effective hybrid channel rests on two general axioms: (1) It must continuously map a legal physical state to another legal physical state \cite{hd,Diosi2014}.
+(2) A quantum system is strictly prohibited from imposing a control operation onto a classical system, because conditioning a classical state on a quantum superposition would inevitably induce non-classical entanglement, directly violating the fundamental definition of classicality.

-The above operational definition of hybrid system requires that a legal physical state is mapped to another physical state at any moment \cite{hd,Diosi2014}.
-An alternative approach to comprehend this decomposition is to liken the classical state $\{\text{State}_i\}$ to a set of orthogonal bases $\{|i\rangle\langle i|\}$.
-This analogy arises from the fact that the classical system only possesses one basis, and any arbitrary mapping of its interactions with the quantum system can always be broken down into local operations and control operations of the classical to the quantum system \cite{NC}.
-As we mentioned before, instead of assuming linearity, we assume that the control of a classical system by a quantum system is not allowed, hence the most general form of quantum-classical dynamics over infinitesimal time intervals must be one that cascades from the circuit shown in Figure \ref{fig1}.
+An intuitive way to comprehend this decomposition is to map the classical state $\{\text{State}_i\}$ to a set of strictly orthogonal bases $\{|i\rangle\langle i|\}$.
+Because the classical system possesses only this single basis, any arbitrary interaction with the quantum system can be exhaustively broken down into local free operations and classical-to-quantum control channels \cite{NC}.
+For example, if linearity holds, a standard quantum interaction like $e^{-i|j\rangle \langle j| \otimes A_j}$ is exactly reproducible by our control operation $\Lambda$ utilizing unitary operators $\Lambda_i$.
+However, by relaxing the assumption of linearity and strictly forbidding quantum-to-classical control, the most general possible form of quantum-classical dynamics over infinitesimal intervals is uniquely defined by the cascading circuit decomposition depicted in Figure \ref{fig1}.